-In a remote lowland village surrounded by trees and expansive green fields, resides the ninth NPH home, Casa Padre Wasson.
-The Bolivian family began in April 2005 at a small home in Santa Cruz.
+The ninth NPH home, Casa Padre Wasson, is located in a remote lowland village surrounded by trees and expansive fields.
+In April 2005, the Bolivian family was founded in a small home in Santa Cruz.

 In 2008 NPH Bolivia expanded to their own property in the countryside with 12 family-style homes that house almost 120 children.
-As Bolivia is the poorest country in South America, NPH is eager to grow and offer protection and family strengthening services to children in need.
+Because Bolivia is the poorest country in South America, NPH is eager to expand and provide protection and family strengthening services to vulnerable children.

 Currently 108 children call NPH Bolivia home, while 34 children in the community receive scholarships to study at our school.
 Another 25 children in the community receive other forms of ongoing support.